brian-team/brian2/docs_sphinx/introduction/install.rst

 C extensions
 ------------

-During installation, Brian2 will try to compile a C++ version of the `~brian2.synapses.spikequeue.SpikeQueue`, which increases the speed of synaptic propagation.
+During installation, Brian will try to compile a C++ version of the `~brian2.synapses.spikequeue.SpikeQueue`, which increases the speed of synaptic propagation.
 If compilation fails, the pure Python version is used instead.
 Note that if you use the source package directly without an install, you have to